 Solveig is an ecosystem.

-Everyone who enters impacts its ecology.
+Everyone who engages impacts its ecology.

 In Antarctica, penguins cluster for warmth, performing intricate choreography allowing them to share resources and survive in an extreme climate.
 The penguins’ social design patterns create a score for Solveig.